3 ways to honor staff for Paraoptometric Appreciation Month

 As optometric scope of practice continues to allow doctors of optometry to practice at the top of their license—utilizing the fullest extent of their education and training to meet the increasing demands on the U.S. health care system—optometric staff shouldn’t be overlooked.
 Increased responsibilities, procedures and demands on doctors of optometry translate into a greater need for proven, skilled support on the part of paraoptometric staff.

-“That’s why it’s so important that paraoptometrics become certified,” he adds.
+"That’s why it’s so important that paraoptometrics become certified,” he added.
 “I think we’re just seeing the tip of the iceberg.
 As practices evolve, I think you’re going to see techs play more integral roles in practices.”

 Developed by a panel of AOA doctors and paraoptometrics, paraoptometric certification ensures practice staff stay up to date in contemporary continuing education (CE) and professional development.
 Each level of certification requires successful completion of an exam prepared and administered by the Commission on Paraoptometric Certification (CPC), with the assistance of Professional Testing Corporation (PTC), to ensure mastery of the specific skillsets.

 Practices can help ensure their staff have every opportunity for success—and it begins with the CPC Paraoptometric Examination Candidate Handbook.
 This newly updated manual helps candidates better understand the processes and procedures to become certified, and how to retain certification through renewal.
 It’s not only required reading prior to applying for and taking certification examinations, but also the handbook is the go-to resource for staff seeking certification.

 3. Attend the AOA 2021 Virtual Learning Livecast.